2019’s Best GRE Prep Courses Reviews

 Let’s face it.
 Sometimes responsibilities can sneak up on us.
 Let’s say you’ve had graduate school and the GRE on your radar for quite some time, but work, family, and life in general have intervened to delay your study plans.
 If this sounds like your situation, don’t worry: Manhattan Prep may just be the option for you!
 Manhattan Prep’s self-paced and live online courses offer tons of great features that you’ll find across the board: thousands of practice questions, 6 fully adaptive practice tests, physical resources, vocab drills, and available tutoring plans.
 But what Manhattan Prep offers that really helps in a pinch is their Crunch Time workshop.
 For $79, you can get access to 2 hours of live online instruction on a specific area of the exam, PLUS: email support from your workshop instructor, an extra timed and proctored set of GRE practice questions, tips on how to improve your study habits, and extra assignments to practice on your own.

 Although it’s not typically a great strategy to leave studying for the last minute, the reality is that sometimes things don’t always go to plan.
 It’s nice to know that if life throws you for a loop, you’re never without study options.
-All of Manhattan Prep’s courses come jampacked with resources, and be sure to use my discount code for the regular courses, but it’s great to have an extra last-resort option like the Crunch Time workshop.
+All of Manhattan Prep’s courses come jampacked with resources, but it’s great to have an extra last-resort option like the Crunch Time workshop.